Larry Cotter, Chief Executive Officer

 Gary Chythlook, Chief Administrative Officer

 Gary Chythlook is the Chief Administrative Officer for APICDA.
 Gary grew up commercial fishing out of Bristol Bay and still has many ties to the fishery.
 He has a broad range of experience in business ownership, marketing, management and project management.
-He holds a bachelor’s in elementary education and psychology and a master’s in business administration.
+He has a Bachelor’s in elementary education and psychology and an MBA.
 Having grown up in rural Alaska, he is personally very passionate about APICDA’s purpose of creating stable local economies in each of our member communities.
 In the past, he has volunteered for many boards and committees that worked to fulfill a similar purpose.

 Luke Fanning, Chief Financial Officer

 Luke Fanning is the Chief Financial Officer for APICDA and its subsidiaries.
 He is a lifelong Alaskan whose seafood industry experience began in the 1990’s as a crewman on a halibut longliner and salmon seiner.
 He first became acquainted with APICDA in 2007 when he served as APICDA and AJV’s banker while working for Wells Fargo Bank.
 Prior to joining APICDA in 2017, Luke served as the Vice President and Regional Manager for First National Bank Alaska, where he managed a region including five bank branches and a portfolio of commercial loans and deposits.